Dog Dandruff Treatment, Causes, and Symptoms

 “Dogs that are consuming processed foods may have a harder time absorbing all of the nutrients that they need in order to help keep that skin barrier as protected as possible,” Dr. Wilson says.
 “An approach that may be more beneficial would be a whole food diet, which is more digestible, meaning dogs are able to absorb the nutrients more readily.”

-Adding skin-nourishing supplements to your dog’s diet can also help address dandruff woes.
+Adding skin-nourishing supplements to your dog’s diet may also help address dandruff woes.

 Grooming